 Preparing for an appointment

 Call your doctor's office if you have light vaginal bleeding or slight abdominal pain.
 The doctor might recommend an office visit or immediate medical care.

-Seek emergency medical help if you develop any signs or symptoms of an ectopic pregnancy, including:
+However, emergency medical help is needed if you develop these warning signs or symptoms of an ectopic pregnancy: